daved01/Adversarial_Examples_GANs/docs/_pages/03_Results.md

 ### All Images
 We consider a plot of accuracy and confidence over the attack strength epsilon.
 For this hypothesis to be true we would observe a sharp drop in accuracy with increasing attack strength.
 The higher the initial confidence is, the smaller the slope of the accuracy should be.
 It is harder to attack the network at the same epsilon.
 At the same time the confidence should drop slightly since more and more robust features are altered.

 Recall from the section Data Exploration how the confidence over all data is distributed.
-We consider correct initial classifications only and split the data by confidences in the interval of 5% points.
+We consider correct initial classifications only and split the data by confidences in ranges of 5% points.

 {% include image.html file="Accuracies_Confidences.png" description="Figure 5: Accuracy (left) and confidence (right) for different initial confidences over increasing attack intensity.
 Examples that are labelled incorrectly by the model without adversarial perturbations are excluded." %}